 As a child, Vanessa’s dream job was to become a “Safarier” and was fascinated with all things jungle.
 However, it wasn’t until mid-way through her undergraduate degree when she realized that the Safari life wasn’t quite feasible, and that Veterinary Medicine was a more suitable calling.
 It was during this time she met Rob, who shared this passion, and the two became married in May 2010.

 Vanessa grew up in Edmonton with three sisters and a myriad of pets.
-Together, they have a son and daughter, Henry and Quinn, and a cat named Zoey.
+Together, they have three kids and a cat named Zoey.
 In her spare time, Vanessa enjoys spending time outdoors.
-She loves baking, rock climbing, snowboarding, and running.
+She loves baking, rock climbing, snowboarding, and trail running.

 Mike DeVries grew up on his family’s small beef farm in Neerlandia, AB.
 It was there that he developed a passion for working with animals and became interested in veterinary medicine.
 He fulfilled his dream of becoming a veterinarian when he graduated from the Western College of Veterinary Medicine in Saskatoon, SK in the spring of 2010.
 He has worked in mixed animal practice since then.
 Mike has enjoyed the daily challenges faced in mixed practice and has developed a particular fondness for small animal surgery and dentistry, as well as bovine herd health and obstetrics.

 In his spare time, Mike enjoys spending time with family and friends.
 He and his wife, Steph, have been married since 2010 and together they enjoy caring for their two daughters, Eden and Jocelyn, and the family dog, Abby.
 Mike also enjoys various sports as well as woodworking, whenever time allows.